ShumailaAhmed/AI-Workshop/README.md

 ## Notes
-Pytorch provides trnsor computation with strong gpu acceleration It enables convinent implementation of nural networks
+Pytorch provides tensor computation with strong GPU acceleration It enables the convenient implementation of neural networks

-Tensor is a data structure, neural nets are fundamentally  as tensors.
+Tensor is a data structure, neural nets fundamentally are tensors.
-A tensor is Generalization of matrices with n dimentions.
+A tensor is the Generalization of matrices with n dimensions.

 ![Basic Tensor Structure](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/tensors.png)

-1. a zero dimentional vector is called scalar
+1. a zero-dimensional vector is called scalar
-2. a one dimentional tensor is called vector
+2. a single-dimensional tensor is called a vector
-3. a two dimentional tensors are matrices
+3. two-dimensional tensors are matrices
-4. a 3d tensors called tensor.
+4. a 3d tensors called a tensor.

 ## Tensor Operations